 Over 40 new social enterprises were successfully created across the counties of Herefordshire, Worcestershire and Shropshire, creating an autonomous self-managing health and social care system in rural areas.
-In contrast to the communication and control inefficiencies of goliath healthcare systems, these social enterprises benefitted from efficiencies of being at human scale.
+These small scale and distributed social enterprises benefitted from communication and control efficiencies of being at human scale.
 Less emails and meetings, more direct communication in small motivated working teams.
-The benefits of recognising self-managing ‘partness’ within the ‘wholeness’.
 The simplicity beyond complexity.

 What is Care Farming?